MatchuPitchu/react-summary/02_React Hooks.md

 - Memoizing `exepnsive calculation`

-  - Example below: Without (!) memoization, with 6x CPU slowdown, sorting of this array with ~250 items takes less than 2ms.
+  - `Example`: Without (!) memoization, with 6x CPU slowdown, sorting of example array with ~250 items takes less than 2ms.
 To compare, rendering this list - just native buttons with text - takes more than 20ms.
 10 times more!

   ```JavaScript
   const List = ({ countries }) => {